BrynCooke/buildstructor/README.md

 ### Into field

+#### Simple types
+Types automatically have into conversion if:
+* the type is not a scalar.
+* the type has no generic parameters. (this may be relaxed later)
+* the type is a generic parameter from the impl or constructor method.

+This is useful for Strings, but also other types where you want to overload the singular build method.
+Create an enum that derives From for all the types you want to support and then use this type in your constructor.

+#### Complex types
 You can use generics as usual in your constructor.
+However, this has the downside of not being able to support optional fields.

 ```rust
 use buildstructor::builder;